arcana-network/wallet-ui/README.md

 # wallet-ui

-Arcana's embedded web wallet implementation.
+Arcana's embedded Web3 wallet implementation.

 This is a Vue app written in TypeScript and styled with Tailwind CSS.